A newer version of this documentation is available.

 So far you have been walking through the read-only query capabilities of Analytics.
 What really makes Analytics interesting, however, is that it brings this query power to bear on your nearly-current Couchbase Server data, enabling you to harness the power of parallelism in Analytics to analyze what’s going on with your data "up front" in essentially real time, without perturbing your Couchbase Server applications' performance (or the resulting end user experience).
 Before closing this tutorial, let’s take a very quick look at that aspect of Analytics.

-To start, the following N1QL for Analytics query lists all of the Kona Brewery’s current beer offerings:
+To start, the following SQL++ for Analytics query lists the name, phone number, and address of the existing Buena Park hotels:

-The result of this query will be a list of the following seven beers:
+The result of this query will be a list of the following four hotels:

 [